FeedFoodie/feedfoodie.github.io/LCS/index.md

 During this dark era, an absolute being destined to be revered as the Light begins to turn the wheel of fate.

-This is the story of Lee Cheonsang, a rebel who defies the tyranny of the old era, and a man destined to usher in a new age as the Ninth Generation Heavenly Demon.
+This is the story of Lee Cheonsang, a rebel who defies the tyranny of the old era, and the Ninth Generation Heavenly Demon who would usher in a new age.

 ## Raws